dalong0514/readnotes/20210102原文复制/2021159Plato-and-the-Nerd/2021159Plato-and-the-Nerd0501.md

 The software that realizes the file system is quite clever.
 It does not even require that the contents of a file be contiguous in memory; the bytes of a file may be scattered all over the disk.
 The operating system software keeps track of which bytes belong to which file and what directory the file is logically contained in.

 Once you have a file system to work with, you no longer need to worry about how your data is stored on a disk.
 You access the file as a single conceptual unit.

+[3] Sixteen gigabytes is about 16 billion bytes, and a terabyte is about one trillion bytes.

 5.4 操作系统